 What is a sarsaparilla?

+What is a sarsaparilla?
 A sarsaparilla (I am so bored of typing this word) is a popular soft drink that was originally made from the Smilax ornata plant among others.
 Nowadays like most everything it is made with artificial ingredients.
-In some respects it is a bit similar to Dandelion and Burdock, which you can read about here.
-It is basically part of the root beer family.
-These root beverages were allegedly made way back in the day by the Ameridians.
-Quite the history!
+In some respects it is a bit similar to Dandelion and Burdock, which is a very British drink!.
+It is essentially part of the root beer family.
+These root beverages were allegedly made way back in the day by the Amerindians.
+Quite the history! .

 There is a sarsaparilla cordial still made by Fitzpatricks, the last Temperance bar in England.
 I will go into temperance bars in another blog, but these are bars that serve nonalcoholic drinks.